llvm/llvm-project/llvm/docs/CommandGuide/llvm-symbolizer.rst

   This can be used to perform lookups as if the object were relocated by the offset.

+.. option:: --approximate-line-info=<before/after>

+  Search the object to find the approximate non-zero line numbers nearest to for a given address.

 .. option:: --basenames, -s

   Print just the file's name without any directories, instead of the